rkotze/rkotze.github.io/_posts/2018-01-16-high-order-components.md

 }
 ```

-**State** now has `data` prop to inject response from API into wrapped component.
+**State** now has a `data` property to inject data from the API fetch into the wrapped component via the `response` prop.

-**ComponentDidMount** has a more generic `fetch` to get data from any URL.
+**ComponentDidMount** has a more generic `fetch` call to get data from any URL.

-A good convention in HOCs are to set the `displayName` with the name of HOC function (`withFetch`) and component name (`VideoBlog`) to help with debugging.
+A good convention in HOCs is to set the `displayName` with the name of HOC function (`withFetch`) and component display name (`VideoBlog`) to help with debugging.

-## Third party HOC
+## Libraries using HOCs

-Below are some librarys you might have used which are using HOCs.
+Below are some libraries you might have used which are using HOCs.

 `Relay.createContainer(component, graphqlQuery);` [RelayJS createContainer](https://facebook.github.io/relay/docs/en/classic/classic-api-reference-relay-container.html) follows a similar function signature to what is shown in the example above.
 First param is the component to be wrapped and second is the query.

-`ReactRedux.connect(props, dispatch)(component);` [React Redux connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) has a different function signature of a function returning a function which accepts a parameter of the component to wrap to create a HOC.
-This is more complex however you might see more of this style because this promotes HOC composition.
+`ReactRedux.connect(props, dispatch)(component);` [React Redux connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) has a different function signature of a function returning a function which accepts one argument of component to create a HOC.
+This is more complex however you might see more of this style because this promotes HOC composition (also called **enhancers**).

+A library that promotes HOC composition is [Recompose](https://github.com/acdlite/recompose).

+> A React utility belt for function components and higher-order components.

+In the first part of Recompose documentation they provide a good [explanation about enhancers](https://github.com/acdlite/recompose/blob/master/docs/API.md)

+Worth pointing out there is a [minor performance loss](https://github.com/acdlite/recompose/blob/master/docs/performance.md) when you start composing with many HOCs.

+## Conclusion

+Once you gain experience in building higher-order components you will start to notice your components become smaller and focused units of code.
+This will help make it easier to reason about your application logic.
+Reusing HOCs with composition means it will be a matter of plugging in relevant components to build complex features with easy.